Shrimp Sinigang (Sinigang na Hipon)

 For more conveniency, you can also use the tamarind soup mixes that are widely accessible in most Asian and Filipino groceries.
 The most popular sinigang powder mix brands include Knorr and Mama Sita’s.

-Do note that these mixes already come pre-seasoned with salt, MSG, and other ingredients.
+Do note that these mixes already come pre-seasoned with salt and other seasonings.
 I’d still recommend seasoning your sinigang further with more salt and/or patis if needed.

 Looking for more classic Filipino recipes?
 Here’s a couple more to give a try: